Area Laboratories - Patheon Office small

 • Research Needs: Clearly define the specific research needs and activities that will take place in the laboratory.
 This will inform the layout, equipment, and safety features required.

-• Workflow Optimization: The demand for flexible laboratory spaces is expected to grow by 25% by 2025.
+• Workflow Optimization: The demand for flexible laboratory spaces is expected to grow by 25% by the end of 2025.
 Laboratory layouts will be optimised for workflow and will minimise unnecessary movement, reducing time spent on non-research tasks.

 • Safety Standards: Adhere to all applicable safety standards and regulations to ensure the well-being of scientists and protect the environment.